Breast Implant Replacement London UK

 Different people will have a slightly different manner in how this fibrous tissue capsule forms.
 Some people are more prone to developing thicker scar tissue and in this case the surrounding tissue capsule around the implant will be harder in consistency.
 With muscular contraction of the pectoralis muscle, this dense fibrous capsule can contract around the implant.
 This process is referred to as capsular contracture and can cause the breast implant appear deformed with more severe degrees of capsular contracture.
 Often in more marked cases of capsular contracture, the patient may experience discomfort.

 Breast implant removal is often performed alongside surgery for the capsular contracture.
-The two surgical options for capsules are capsulotomy which is quick and straightforward to perform and a more involved procedure called a capsule to my which involves removal of the entire capsule. -
+The two surgical options for capsules are capsulotomy which is quick and straightforward to perform and a more involved procedure called a capsulectomy which involves removal of the entire capsule. -

 Will recovery be the same as my first breast augmentation?The recovery period for breast implant exchange will be considerably easier and shorter than that experienced after your initial breast augmentation.
 This is because the skin and tissue have already been stretched and the pocket for the implant has already been made.